yjlo123/yjlo-script/README.md

 print( a );	// output 10
 ```
 >#### **Caveat**
->All assignment operations, including increment/decrement operations and compound assignment operations, do not return any value.
+>All assignment operations return values, but they are not allowed to be used as any part of expressions.
 For example, `i++` can only be an assignment statement instead of a part of an expression.

 ## Type
 [TODO]